 Most of the nation’s houses of worship have suspended in-person religious services and activities to prevent the spread of the coronavirus, and many do not expect to be open again by Easter, which falls on April 12 this year.

-The Episcopal Diocese of Virginia announced Wednesday it would keep its 180 churches closed until at least May 8 — meaning there will be no in-person Easter services in Virginia’s Episcopal communities.
+The Episcopal Diocese of Virginia announced it will keep its 180 churches closed until at least May 8 — meaning there will be no in-person Easter services in Virginia’s Episcopal communities.